Essential Survey Equipment

 Pegs don’t go in the ground without a hammer!
 A sturdy yet lightweight club hammer does the trick for most applications.
 Fibreglass or timber are preferred handle options for their light weight and durability.

 A surveyor needs to use a range of nails depending on the application.
-A specialized survey nail is a thicker nail with a cross on top.
+A specialised survey nail is a thicker nail with a cross on top.
 It is used when a semi-permanent mark is required and is hammered into asphalt or another slightly softer surface.
 Clout nails are used to signify the centre point of a mark on a timber boundary peg.

 Clout nails are hammered into the peg through a small aluminium plate.
 This then allows the surveyor to mark the asset description with a number or letter punch.